If nature has taught us anything is that anything is possible; so can you tile over wallpaper, of course, you can, but is it advisable, of course not.

 And with the influx of all kinds of wallpapers in the market some of which are 3D, there also comes a major downside that might see you part with money to use in wall repair.

 Wallpapers are not the easiest to remove and while some might come out they always leave the wall looking ugly as they come off with the paint.

-Fret not, however, because solutions abound, you just need to find one that fits with your budget, examples of the wallpaper remover are such as the Wagner Steam Cleaner, the machine naturally steam cleans without using chemicals.
+Fret not, however, because solutions abound, you just need to find one that fits with your budget, examples of the wallpaper remover are such as the Wagner Steam Cleaner (which you can find on Amazon here), the machine naturally steam cleans without using chemicals.

 It has, therefore, been fitted with a wallpaper removing attachment that will effectively lift off old wallpaper, just by using steam.

 The machine also doubles up as a surface cleaner for your countertops, showers, and sinks.

 And if you are tight on budget, there is a cheaper option the Zinsser long handle scrapper (Amazon link) that features a razor edge, to help in scrapping off the wallpaper.

 So if you purchase the above unit, you will be provided with replacement blades in case the already fitted becomes blunt.